Simucube/Firmware-Releases/EULA.md

 This EULA agreement governs your acquisition and use of our SimuCUBE Firmware and Configuration Tool software ("Software") directly from Granite Devices or indirectly through a Granite Devices authorized reseller or distributor (a "Reseller").

 Please read this EULA agreement carefully before completing the installation process and using the SimuCUBE Firmware and Configuration Tool software.
-It provides a license to use the SimuCUBE Firmware and Configuration Tool software and contains warranty information and liability disclaimers.
+It provides a license to use the SimuCUBE Firmware and Configuration Tool software and contains liability disclaimers.

 If you use beta versions of the SimuCUBE Firmware and Configuration Tool software, this EULA agreement will also govern those versions.
 By installing and/or using the SimuCUBE Firmware and Configuration Tool software, you are confirming your acceptance of the Software and agreeing to become bound by the terms of this EULA agreement.